Menu

 How long have humans been consuming microplastics?

 Since mass plastic production began in the 1950s, though concentrations have increased dramatically over time.
-A 2024 Nature Medicine study comparing brain tissue from 2016 and 2024 found microplastic concentrations had risen significantly in just eight years — reflecting the rapid increase in global plastic production and the accumulating breakdown of plastics already in the environment.
+Nihart et al. (2025) in Nature Medicine compared brain tissue samples collected at different time points and found microplastic concentrations had risen significantly in recent years — reflecting the rapid increase in global plastic production and the accumulating breakdown of plastics already in the environment.
 There is no meaningful baseline of 'zero' microplastic exposure for any living human.

 What is the difference between microplastics and PFAS?